 Equipment-specific contract clauses

 Equipment-specific requirements should address function, not brand.
 For concrete pulverizers, limit values for permissible rebar diameters and edge quality are useful.
 For stone and concrete splitters, specifications for drilling pattern, splitting pressure, monitoring of crack propagation, and documentation of splitting passes are recommended.
 Hydraulic power packs are described via pressure ranges, flow rates, and safety shutoffs.
+Define minimum availability, substitution in case of downtime, preventive maintenance intervals, and maximum hose lengths where relevant to performance and safety.

 Data protection and documentation on site

 Photo documentation, video, sensor, and measurement data are valuable evidence.
 The construction contract defines how and to what extent these data are collected, stored, and provided, in compliance with applicable data protection principles.
+Roles and responsibilities for data control and processing, storage locations, access rights, retention and deletion periods, and anonymization or masking of personal data should be explicitly regulated.